Battle of Kamdesh

-The Battle of Kamdesh took place during the war in Afghanistan.
+The Battle of Kamdesh took place during the War in Afghanistan.
 It occurred on October 3, 2009, when a force of 400 Taliban assaulted the American Combat Outpost ("COP") Keating near the town of Kamdesh in Nuristan Province in eastern Afghanistan.
 The attack was the bloodiest battle for US forces since the Battle of Wanat in July 2008, which occurred 20 mi away from Kamdesh.
-The attack on COP Keating resulted in 8 Americans killed and 27 wounded while the Taliban suffered an estimated 150 killed.
+The attack on COP Keating resulted in 8 Americans killed and 27 wounded while the Taliban suffered 150–200 wounded or killed.

 As a result of the battle, COP Keating was partially overrun and nearly destroyed.
 Observation Post ("OP") Fritsche was attacked simultaneously, limiting available support from that position.
 The Coalition forces withdrew from the base shortly after the battle.
 A deliberate withdrawal had been planned some time before the battle began, and the closing was part of a wider effort by the top commander in Afghanistan, General Stanley McChrystal, to cede remote outposts and consolidate troops in more populated areas to better protect Afghan civilians.
 The Americans "declared the outpost closed and departed—so quickly that they did not carry out all of their stored ammunition.
 The outpost's depot was promptly looted by the insurgents and bombed by American planes in an effort to destroy the lethal munitions left behind."

 After an investigation, four officers in the chain of command were disciplined for their failure to adequately support the base.
 Eight aviators were awarded the Distinguished Flying Cross for helping defend the base.
-Staff Sergeant Clinton Romesha and Staff Sergeant Ty Carter were awarded the Medal of Honor for their actions during the battle.
+Staff Sergeant Clinton Romesha and Staff Sergeant Ty Carter were each awarded the Medal of Honor for their actions during the battle.